mrtgst/shellnote/README.md

 	-f	Print the last 20 entries with space between lines -s	Search entries (supports regex)

-I recommend making an alias to your liking in your shell config file; e.g., `alias note='shellnote'`.
-Now you just need to write `note -a "This is an even greater idea!"` to add an entry, or `note -p` to print entries.

 ## Known bugs

 * Entries need to be surrounded with single or double quotes, as otherwise only the first word gets logged.